Artory/docker-logentries/README.md

 If you don't use `-a` a default ``host=`uname -n` `` value will be added.

+In a managed environment, container names may be obfuscated.
+If there is a label that provides a better name for logging, it can be used instead: `--nameLabel com.amazonaws.ecs.container-name`.

 You can also filter the containers for which the logs/stats are forwarded with: